Imagine you’ve been working with your students on a difficult new concept. You’ve all been hard at work for around 15 minutes.

 However, many educators use brain breaks as a powerful classroom management tool.
 Research shows that brain breaks allow young minds to reset and recharge.
 They replenish the attention, motivation, and energy levels needed to keep learning.
 Students also learn better when lessons are broken up into smaller segments.
 This is especially true for younger children, whose attention spans are still developing.

-Here are two brain break ideas from leading SEL organizations that you can use in your classroom to help your students refocus and be ready to learn.
+In this blog, we outline two brain break ideas from leading SEL organizations that you can use in your classroom to help your students refocus and be ready to learn.